 Only a small number of pharmacists work in non-patient environments, where they participate in research and education efforts.

-Pharmacists’ salaries in Canada are dependent on many factors, such as the province or territory in which you work, your experience level and whether you are self-employed or work for a company.
+Pharmacists’ salaries in Canada are dependent on many factors, such as the province or territory in which the pharmacists work, their experience level and whether they are self-employed or work for a company.